SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 ### Requirements

-- Git (Git for Windows)
+- Git for Windows
-- Visual Studio 2019 or 2022 - for the install I select workloads "Game development with C++" and ".NET desktop development"
+- Visual Studio 2019 (install workloads "Game Development with C++" and ".NET desktop environment" with extra selection of ".NET Framework 4.6.2 development tools").
+Visual Studio 2022 also works.
 - CMake
 - Python (3.*)

 I have only built/tested on Windows 10 using the commands below.
-Other platforms may need further fixes/changes
+Other platforms may need further fixes/changes.

 ### Installation